 Millions of tourists flood the streets of Venice every year, the city in the lagoon is literally groaning under the weight of these visitors.
 And yet if you cross the causeway to ‘terra firma’, to the mainland, leaving Venice’s lagoon behind you, a revelation awaits.
 Within half an hour you find yourself in a farming region.
 An area of highly productive agricultural land.
 This is the vast flood plain created by the Sile, Piave and Brenta rivers as they make their way from the Italian Alps to the Adriatic Sea.
 This is the Veneto region and it stretches from Slovenia and Croatia in the east all the way to Lake Garda and Verona in the west.

-The local people known as the Veneti were here at least a thousand years before the Romans.
+The local people known as the Veneti were here in small farming and herding communities for several millenia before the Romans.
 Then came the Romans, for whom the Veneto was a vital trading and strategic area.
 They built an important road, Via Postumia which linked the ports of Genova in the west and Aquileia in the east.
-They also built the towns of Altinum, Aquileia and Concordia.
-There was a great deal of trade with Greece, Southern Italy and the coastal towns of Istria and Dalmatia with goods leaving from the port of Aquileia.
-The city of Aquileia is my favourite destination, as a day trip, in this part of north-eastern Italy.
-The city is filled with archaeological digs, all active.
+They also built the towns of Altinium, Aquileia and Concordia.
+There was a great deal of trade with Greece, Southern Italy and the coastal towns of what is now Croatia, including Istria and Dalmatia.
+The port of Aquileia was probably the busiest Roman port in Northern Italy.
+The city of Aquileia is my favourite destination, as a day trip, from Venice.
+In a way Aquileia and Altinium were the parents of Venice, without them Venice could never have been conceived.
+Aquileia was a huge and important city in Roman times.
+Today the city is filled with archaeological digs, all active.
 Everywhere you look (on a week day) you can see groups of people, usually students, painstakingly excavating fragments of pots, stoneware and sometimes Roman coins and jewellery.
 There’s also a spectacular Roman mosaic pavement, underneath the medieval basilica.
 These mosaics are categorised as early Christian, which means they date from about 300 AD.
 They tell Bible stories, in a pictorial way for early members of the church.
 For example, there’s a wonderful mosaic of a group of fishermen, sitting in their boat with fishing lines.
 Attached to these lines are a selection of colourful fish.
-There’s symbolism here too – the fishermen are of course fishers of men and are collecting or catching souls to ‘save’ and deliver into the ‘kingdom’ of heaven.
+There’s symbolism here too, like an overflowing bucket of water.
+The fishermen are of course fishers of men and are collecting or catching souls to ‘save’ and deliver into the ‘kingdom’ of heaven.

 A LONG HISTORY – The Veneto region is a rich and beautiful territory of plentiful water, fertile soil and sheltered coastal harbours.
-It was an ideal place to settle down; first the Veneti, then the Romans and by medieval times, Venice a thriving maritime community in the middle of the lagoon.
+It was an ideal place to settle down; first the Veneti, then the Romans and by medieval times, the pearl of the Adriatic, the city of Venice, a thriving maritime community in the middle of the lagoon.
 A unique city created by boat builders and fishermen.
-A city that controlled much of the trade of the Eastern Mediterranean and where the citizens were so wealthy, that they built marble-encrusted palaces the length of the Grand Canal.
+A city that controlled much of the trade of the Eastern Mediterranean and where the citizens were so wealthy, that they built marble-encrusted palaces along the length of the Grand Canal.
 These same citizens, having built their palaces in Venice then looked inland to acquire vast tracts of farmland and to create huge country estates for themselves and their families.
 Fortunately for them a young architect called Andrea Palladio had recently returned from Rome.
 Inspired by the Roman architect Vitruvius, he was busy designing fabulous country houses known as ‘villas’ for his ‘money no object’ clientele.

 ANDREA PALLADIO – My favourite example of a Palladian villa is the fabulous Villa Barbaro at Maser.
 Beautifully located on the edge of the Venetian plains at the point where the flat land meets the hills.
 The villa is strategically located so that the land behind offers shelter and water to the house and gardens.
 Whilst the fall of the land in front of the house creates an incredible vista southwards towards Venice and the Adriatic.
 I like to imagine guests arriving at the villa for a weekend of entertainment.
 Making their way by horse and carriage along the imposing, tree-lined avenue, that leads to the house.
 Villa Barbaro was commissioned by the Barbaro brothers, they were from a very wealthy Venetian family.
 Each brother occupied a separate wing of the house.
 Veronese the painter was called in to decorate the inside of the villa with frescoes, his paintings are wonderful.
 Full of colour, detail and humour.
 He used the trompe d’oeil effect, which means to ‘trick the eye’, so where the viewer thinks they are seeing a painting with depth in fact they are looking at a flat surface.
 During his career Palladio designed and built numerous country homes for wealthy Venetian families, more than forty of them still exist.
 That’s pretty impressive when you consider that these villas were built in the 16th century!

 A TRUE WELCOME – CA’ DE MEMI – Our host was the lovely Michela Tasca, a farmer’s wife, mother and grandmother.
 Michela makes her guests feel so welcome.
-There is a sitting room filled with books and maps, and a wood burning stove to keep you cozy and warm in the cooler months.
+There is a sitting room filled with books and maps, and a wood-burning stove to keep you cozy and warm in the cooler months.
 Breakfast is served each morning in the huge farmhouse kitchen, where Michela serves coffee, tea, juices and all types of breads and pastries.
 There’s a selection of home-made jams too – my favourite was the apricot jam.
 Michela is a great cook and she’ll cook lunch or dinner for guests including lots of delicious pasta.
 There’s a garden outside and numerous ‘animali’ in the barns.
 Michela’s husband Otto is the farmer.
 Early one morning I strolled outside to be confronted by all manner of ‘free range’ geese and turkeys.
-I’m actually a little bit nervous of geese, no wonder the Romans used them to guard their temples – they are highly territorial.
+I’m actually a little bit nervous of geese, no wonder the Romans used them to guard their temples – they are highly territorial and love a blood-curdling screech at an unsuspecting passer-by.

 ARTISTS – the Veneto continues to attract and inspire artists today.
 Michela introduced me to the work of Liz Steel, a water colour artist from Australia who has led several tours to the Veneto for her students.
 Her ‘Palladian Odyssey Tour’ includes painting sessions at several of the Palladian villas nearby.
 Her quick sketches intrigue me, the level of detail, texture and tone that she conveys on the page pulls me in and leaves me wanting to discover more.
 Here are a few of my favourite water colours by Liz Steel.
 My friend Mary Lou Peters is also an artist.
 Mary Lou has a real artist’s eye.
 Whenever we are travelling together she notices small details, makes a sketch and then later works it up into a full water colour.
 I’ve included several of Mary Lou’s sketches in this article.
 Mary Lou was inspired at Ca’ de Memi too.